Equity and Earnings per Share

 The following table summarizes the basic and diluted earnings per share calculations:

 b.Sunlight uses the treasury stock method to determine the dilutive effect, if any, of warrants exercisable in Sunlight’s Class A Shares.
-Such warrants were out-of-the-money during the three months ended March 31, 2023 and 2022, respectively.
+Except for the Bank Partner Warrants, such warrants were out-of-the-money during the three and six months ended June 30, 2023 and 2022,

 The Class C shares have no net income (loss) per share as they do not participate in Sunlight’s earnings (losses) or distributions.